One of the best one-liners about friendship I’ve heard is –

 - Parents influence our choices and values…

 The first thing you can do to encourage your teen in selecting good friends is assess and direct.
 I’ve been blessed with a wise mother who (after I had an established group of friends), told me, “I couldn’t choose your friends for you, but I could give you a nice pool from which to choose.”
 Good move, mom.
 Strategically sending your teen to impactful summer programs, like Camp iDENTIFY, gives them the opportunity to choose friends amongst a group of likeminded individuals with similar interests.
 This pre-selection can be applied to any area in your teenager’s life: work, sports, school, and clubs.
-The people I met there [at Camp iDENTIFY] have quickly become some of my closest friends.
+The people I met at iDENTIFY IMPACT have quickly become some of my closest friends.
 Parents, mentors, and friends, all help to shape us in some way or another but if we are not secure in our identities, we will be powerless to make good choices under pressure.

 - The Thermostat/ Thermometer Theory…